noir-lang/noir/circuits/specs/src/architecture/kernel-circuits/public-kernel.md

 # Public Kernel Circuit

+**IGNORE this page.
+We now think we'll need a VM for public functions, so this is massively out of date.
+(Even without the need for a VM, the content of this page has fallen significantly behind the naming and architecture of other pages).**

 The public kernel circuit has a very similar structure to that of the private kernel circuit.

 The public circuit tracks its own call depth.
 If `start.publicCallCount == 0` , one of two conditions must be met: